ethyca/fides/docs/fidesops/docs/development/testing.md

 ## Running tests

 Fidesops uses `pytest` for unit testing.
-To run tests, invoke `pytest` from the root Fidesops directory:
+Once in the Fidesops container shell (`make server-shell`, or `make integration-shell` if running integration tests), invoke `pytest` from the root Fidesops directory:

 ```bash
 cd fidesops